 Perhaps you might want to consider tackling a large project, learning a new skill or participating in community service.
 These activities can also be fun and more rewarding.

-We’ve seen parents sign their kids up for a crushing load of summer activities that have both parent and child exhausted (and broke!) by summer’s end.
+We’ve seen parents sign their kids up for a crushing load of summer activities that have both parent and child exhausted (and broke!) by the start of school.
 Are expensive camps, clinics and planned activities all there is to having summertime fun?
 Spending gobs of money to keep your kids entertained isn’t necessarily the solution.

 We’ve compiled a list of suggestions — most of which we’ve done — to stimulate your thinking about inexpensive summer activities that are fun.